Prof Martin Knight

 BEng, MSc, PhD, FHEA

-I am actively seeking collaboration as well as incoming PhD students and research fellows through schemes such as the Marie Sklowdoska-Curie Fellowships.
+Prof Knight is actively seeking collaboration and incoming PhD students and research fellows through schemes such as the Marie Sklowdoska-Curie Fellowships.

 Organ-on-a-Chip in vitro models

 We are developing novel organ-on-a-chip in vitro models with a particular focus on incorporation of appropriate biomechanical stimuli to replicate the physiological and pathological environment.
 One example of this work is our recent major European Research Council (ERC) funded programme, CANBUILD, which used bioengineering techniques to grow a complete tumour microenvironment in vitro in order to understand cancer development and to test pharmaceutical treatments.